That workout on your calendar, the one scheduled for tomorrow morning. Is it a part of you?

 Or is that workout merely a time-filler?
 A trivial task that can be canceled or rescheduled depending on how you're feeling?

-Today's modern culture of ease and convenience is not aligned with how our body is systemically wired.
-Our bio-configuration at birth is precisely as it was 50,000 years ago.
-How we play that card is primarily up to us.
-Sure, we can follow the behaviors instilled in popular culture.
-But will that provide us the life and experiences we truly want?
+Today's modern culture of ease and convenience is not aligned with how your body is systemically wired.
+Your bio-configuration at birth is just as it was 50,000 years ago.
+How you play that card is primarily up to you.
+Sure, you can follow the behaviors instilled in popular culture.
+But will that provide you the life and experiences you truly want?

 Body movements have been and always will be a natural, biological necessity for reaching our potential.
-Shouldn’t we aim at developing our baseline levels of mobility and physical preparedness required by the real world, while also enjoying a healthy body and life for as long as possible?
+So shouldn't we aim at developing our baseline levels of mobility and physical preparedness required by the real world while also enjoying a healthy body and life for as long as possible?

 By perceiving your workouts in a more practical context, you spark a personal trigger, a deep-rooted connection to your daily fitness practice.
-This cognitive shift enhances your understanding of the prescribed movements.
-It reduces distractions by reconnecting your actions with your priorities.
+This cognitive, intuitive shift enhances your understanding of the prescribed movements.
+In addition, it helps reduce distractions by reconnecting your actions with your priorities.

 This reframing opens up new neural pathways in your brain.
 Your enthusiasm and creativity spike up by asking for this experience you genuinely crave.
 Your perception of the workouts changes from indifferent to practical.